Annville in Lebanon County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 1949 by Pennsylvania Historical and Museum Commission.

 Location.
 40° 24.19′ N, 76° 34.769′ W. Marker is in Annville, Pennsylvania, in Lebanon County.
 Marker is on Jonestown Road (Old U.S. 22) 0.1 miles west of Bellegrove Road (Pennsylvania Route 943), on the left when traveling west.
 Touch for map.
 The marker is located in front of the Swatara Creek Inn.
 Marker is at or near this postal address: 10463 Jonestown Road, Annville PA 17003, United States of America.
+Touch for directions.

 Related markers.
 Click here for a list of markers that are related to this marker.
 To better understand the relationship of the Blue Mountain Forts, study each marker in the order shown.